pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

 An important optimisation is to use the `constant` modifier when declaring contract variables that don't change.
-The compiler will substitute the raw value for the variable and skip reserving memory storage for it.
+The compiler will substitute the raw value for the variable and skip reserving `storage` for it.
 You can use basic integer arithmetic in these assignments.

 ```
 contract C {